Gaploid/FZ-152-Reverse-Proxy/README.md

 ## Installation

-If you need SSL support then you should do that step before:

-0. Setup DNS to that machine to get an SSL certificate from let's encrypt.
-You will need to create <b>A - record</b> and point it to IP address to the newly created VM.

-Rest steps:

 1. Create a virtual machine and make it available to the internet,
 2. SSH to VM and execute `git clone https://github.com/Gaploid/FZ-152-Reverse-Proxy`
 3. Make the script executable `chmod +x install.sh`